andrew henderson menu

 Those of you who are tired of paying high taxes may have heard that a tax-friendly second passport can help you legally reduce your tax burden.

-If that’s the case for you, then I have good news and bad news.
+If that’s the case for you, then we have good news and bad news.

-The good news is that it’s quite possible to use a second passport to legally reduce your taxes.
-I’ve done it myself, and I’ve helped plenty of others to do the same.
+The good news is that it’s quite possible to use a second passport to legally reduce your taxes and we’ve helped plenty of people to do the same.

 The bad news?